Magnetic Moment Calculator

 - The magnetic moment related to the orbital motion of electrons (orbital magnetic moment),

 The contribution from the magnetic moment of the nucleus is usually much weaker than from the first.
 Because of this, we only focus on the electronic part of the magnetic moment of an atom.

 Electron magnetic moment - spin

-An electron posses an intrinsic magnetic moment due to the spin.
-However, the name suggests the spin is not related to an actual spinning of an electron.
-Spin is just another characteristic of an elementary particle such as mass or charge.
+An electron possesses an intrinsic magnetic moment due to the spin.
+Contrary to what the name suggests, the spin is not related to an actual spinning of an electron.
+Spin is just another characteristic of an elementary particle, such as mass or charge.
 The magnetic moment of a single electron is

 gS ≈ 2.0023is the g-factor for an electron's spin,

 The g-factor generally relates the magnetic moment to the angular momentum.
-Such relation holds even if the angular moment is an intrinsic spin, and not an actual angular motion.
+Such a relation holds even if the angular moment is an intrinsic spin, not an actual angular motion.

 Orbital electron moment